RSS Racing: Car No. 28 history

 In 2022, Kyle Sieg would drive the No. 28 RSS Racing Ford part-time, the same number he drove in the ARCA series last year.
 C. J. McLaughlin would drive the 28 at Las Vegas.
 Patrick Gallagher would drive at COTA and finish 22nd.
 Natalie Decker would drive at Martinsville.
 McLaughlin would drive at Talladega but fail to qualify.
 Kyle will drive the No. 28 in the majority of the 2023 races.
 Alex Labbé would drive the 28 in the Production Alliance Group 300 and in the Alsco Uniforms 300 while Sieg was in the 38, finishing 28th and eighteenth.

 For 2023, the No. 28 was shared between Kyle Sieg, Labbé, Aric Almirola, and Brent Sherman.
 Almirola won the inaugural Sonoma Xfinity race, giving RSS its first win.

 Kyle Sieg was announced to return to the 28 and drive the car full-time in 2024.
 Kaz Grala entered in the race at COTA, but failed to qualify.
+Following Talladega in the fall, Ryan Sieg swapped numbers with Kyle Sieg, meaning Ryan would pilot the No. 28 for the rest of the year.

+Kyle Sieg continued to drive the No. 28 for 2025.
+At Portland, Joey Hand drove the No. 28 to a 19th-place finish.
+At the season-finale at Phoenix, Nick Leitz drove the No. 28 while Kyle drove the No. 39.

-Kyle Sieg continued with the team for 2025.
+Kyle Sieg started the 2026 season with a 15th-place finish at Daytona.